 9. Dubai International Business Class Lounge

 This Swissport lounge is located in Terminal 1.
 The Dubai International Business Class Lounge is spacious, with complimentary Wi-Fi, a business area, complimentary food and drink, and showers at cost.

-There’s also a sleeping room with shower, smoking and quiet rooms, and six workstations with a high-speed internet connection and a spacious luggage area.
+There’s also a sleeping room with a shower, smoking and quiet rooms, six workstations with a high-speed internet connection and a spacious luggage area.